energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 ..
 [9]
    250 km\ \ :math:`^2` represents almost a hundredth
-   of Belgium’s land area, which is 28635 km\ \ :math:`^2`.
-The total area, accounting for water areas, of Belgium is 30528 km\ \ :math:`^2`.
+   of Colombia’s land area, which is 28635 km\ \ :math:`^2`.
+The total area, accounting for water areas, of Colombia is 30528 km\ \ :math:`^2`.
 From https://fr.wikipedia.org/wiki/G%C3%A9ographie_de_la_Belgique, visited the 10/08/2020.